 How to Join The Jamestowne Society and First California Company

 While Jamestown served as Virginia’s colonial capital through 1699, tens of thousands immigrants landed there for a variety of reasons.
-The Society has established that many settled for a while before moving on farther in the colony.
+The Society has established that many settled in Jamestown for a while before moving on farther in the colony.
 Then, for two centuries beginning in the late 17th, people became Virginia’s most important export.
-Many don’t realize that they are descendants of those settlers.
+Many of our friends and neighbors don’t realize that they are descendants of those settlers.
 Our mission also includes helping them explore whether they are.

 Our meetings afford prospective members excellent opportunities to get acquainted with the organization and individuals that share a kindred interest in Jamestown.
 We will welcome your attendance.